DreamOfIce/ffmpeg.wasm/README.md

 ## About this fork

 Thanks to [Jerome Wu](https://github.com/jeromewu) for creating the very cool package ffmpegwasm!
-However, because this package hasn't been updated in a long time, a lot of features are on hold and it's not compatible with node18 and above (because the emsdk version is too old).
-So I decided to maintain a fork, fix the problems and continue development iterations.
+~~However, because this package hasn't been updated in a long time, a lot of features are on hold and it's not compatible with node18 and above (because the emsdk version is too old).
+So I decided to maintain a fork, fix the problems and continue development iterations.~~
+Update: Jerome Wu updated ffmpegwasm, but dropped nodejs support because "If you are not in browser, there are a lot of better choices than using WebAssembly for a better performance ".
+However, I don't entirely agree with this.
+WebAssembly gives us the possibility of run programs at high performance in both native and browser environments with the same code.
+The convenience and portability it brings is unmatched by any other solution, and the current performance issues will hopefully be resolved in the foreseeable future.
+So I decide to keep maintaining this project.
-Feel free to create issues or pull requests ヾ(≧▽≦\*)o Hopefully these changes can be merged into ffmpegwasm in the future
+Feel free to create issues or pull requests ヾ(≧▽≦\*)o

 ### Release Plan

-> See the [Todos](#todos) chapter for more plans
+> See the [Todos](#todos) section for more plans

 - v0.12 is fully compatible with ffmpegwasm v0.11.x, but updates emsdk to the latest and fixes some bugs
-- Since v0.13, I will start refactoring with a modern toolchain (TypeScript, vite, etc), **which will bring some breaking changes**.
+- Since v0.13, we'll try to add some new features and refactor it using a modern toolchain **this may bring some breaking changes in minor version**.

 ### Migration from ffmpegwasm